Introduction

 $ sudo unbound -d -vvvv

-And leave the Terminal open — there will be ample queries and data for you to see and learn from.
+Leave the Terminal open — there will be ample queries and data for you to see and learn from.

 An alternative to Homebrew is to use Docker; an example image is provided in this repository, it contains a working configuration — ymmv.